One of the most sold sparkling wines in both the USA and UK, prosecco adds a touch of Italian sparkle to numerous cocktails.

 Despite all of the famous lefthanders out there - Leonardo Da Vinci, Jimi Hendrix, Marilyn Monroe and Barack Obama among them - life hasn't always been easy as a leftie.
-While today most lefthanders face no more serious challenges than grappling with tin openers and scissors, in the old days life could be very tough indeed.
+While today most lefthanders face no more serious challenges than grappling with tin openers and scissors, in the old days, life could be very tough indeed.

-The word 'sinister' comes from the Latin for left, and until surprisingly recently Catholics associated lefthandedness with the Devil (who baptized his intimates with his left-hand).
+The word 'sinister' comes from the Latin for left, and until surprisingly recently Catholics associated lefthandedness with the Devil (who baptized his intimates with his left hand).
 Lefthanded children in church schools in Ireland were regularly beaten for using "the devil's hand".

 Paris' Left Bank, too, has had its sinister side, or at least an anti-establishment edge.
-But the Left Bank Martini, a fragrant blend of elderflower, gin, vermouth and Chablis, will suit most palates - whichever hand you hold the glass in.
+But the Left Bank Martini, a fragrant blend of elderflower, gin, vermouth and wine, will suit most palates - whichever hand you hold the glass in.

 On this day in 1913, an English metallurgist named Harry Brearley created a new steel alloy, with a lot of chromium and not much carbon.
 It was resistant to everything from nitric acid to lemon juice and vinegar, and so Brearley, rather unimaginatively, named his creation "rustless steel".